What does your brand stand for? What are its core values? How do you want consumers to feel about the brand?

 The underlying purpose of brand discovery is to gain a better understanding of your audience, and how to better communicate with them.
-Look at current customer data to determine your pattern of success with specific buyer personas or your lack of attention to existing opportunities.
-The information acquired here can help you to establish likeability and trust with your audience.
+Examine customer data to determine your pattern of success with specific buyer personas, or your lack of attention to existing opportunities.
+The insight acquired here can help establish trust and like-ability with your audience.

 Who is our ideal customer?

 Why do they buy from us?

 A deeper understanding of the buyer’s journey can lead to a better customer experience and increased revenue.
 Perform an audit of your sales process to reveal lead and customer behavior.
 Identify opportunities to increase productivity, shorten the sales cycle, and improve conversion rates.

 How can we improve our lead nurturing process?

 What problems can marketing automation and Customer Relationship Management software solve for us?